Software testing talks #11: QA happiness, testers’ cookbook and cyberpunk (updated in 2025)

 Every month in our Software Testing Talks, we browse through all popular testers’ and software developers' discussions to see what new or emerging trends we should pay attention to.

-Software Testing Talks are now once a month.
+Software Testing Talks are update is here.
 Over April we found some absolutely cracking threads.
 We amassed some of them to give you the definitive look through the entire IT community.
 So you don’t need to follow a ton of stuff on social media in order just to cover what you have been missing.
 We already collected the most interesting from the most trending threads to a minor comment, especially for you.

 This time we decided to start with our Twitter collection.
 Some interesting trends are noticed there.
 Let’s see what they are: